yumsi/Project_ARC/README.md

 ## About

 The Grid-Bot is a tool that works in conjunction with the Ribosome Visualizer.
 It makes grids of all the 16 available visualisations.
-It also saves the images individually, to allow for different styles of analisys.
+It also saves the images individually, to allow for different styles of analysis.

 ## Getting Started